Sunday, December 26, 2021

 Out with the Old, in with the New!
 Magic for New Year’s Eve

-Since the oldest of times people marked the transition from one season to the next and liminal times such as the threshold between years through ritual and magic.
-Mark the departure of 2022 and the arrival 2023 with a short, simple, yet powerful charm intended not only to spice up New Years Eve but to lend energetic support to your intentions, whether they revolve around letting go or manifesting something new.
+Since the olden of times, people marked transitions from season to season and the threshold between years through ritual and magic.
+I am inviting you to mark the departure of the old calendar year and greet the arrival of the new one with a short, simple, yet powerful charm.
+This charm is intended not only to spice up the energy of New Years Eve but also lend energetic support to your intentions, whether they revolve around letting go or manifesting something new in the months to come.
+You can approach this as a family activity.
+Children could learn valuable skills such as planning, goal setting, prioritizing and building motivation.
+For the young and old alike, this is a great way to find closure through ritually releasing feelings and thoughts about habits, situations and people that one wishes to part ways with.

 Image by Leandro De Carvalho from Pixabay

-I like to light up a candle, and then collect my thoughts for few moments.
-If you wish you can play music in the background; surround yourself with anything that makes the moment feel tranquil and special.
+I like to light up a candle and then collect my thoughts for few moments.
+If you wish you can play music in the background.
+Surround yourself with anything that makes the moment feel tranquil and special.

 On one piece of paper I would write all things that I want to release, let go, purge from my life.
+For this task I chose the softest and thinnest paper available.
+Toillet paper is ideal - you will understand the reason for this choicve in just a moment.

-Shortly before midnight, I shred to tiny pieces the letting-go list.
-As I do this, I focus on my intent of eradicating and eliminating from my life the items on the list.
-I set the shreds on fire while intending for the energy trapped into defective patterns and setbacks to be freed and made available.
-As I actively let go of the unnecessary, I will the freed-up energy to fuel other areas in my life.
-Then I’ll toss the ashes down the drain and flush.
-Use the toilet or the sink- the choice is yours.
+Shortly before midnight, I shred to tiny pieces the release, let go, purge list.
+When I do this, I focus on my intent of eradicating from my life the items on the list.
+I drop the shreds in the toilet and intend for the deffective patterns themselves be washed off, the energy trapped into those patterns to be cleansed, freed and made available.
+I flush the paper down the drain.

 That’s it.